 400 - 620 GSM

 Perfect for bath towels, beach towels, and guest towels, this is the ideal medium weight.
-Each consecutive weight — 400, 500, and 620 — gets a little thicker and a little more absorbent.
+Each consecutive weight—400, 500, and 620—gets thicker and more absorbent.

 620 - 900 GSM